-All the loans in the Fund are secured by a first registered mortgage over land in the Commonwealth of Australia.
+All the mortgage assets in the Fund are secured by a first registered mortgage over land in the Commonwealth of Australia.
 The preference is for income producing real estate as security, but we consider owner occupied real estate as well.